oroinc/platform-application/README.md

 ## Web Server Configuration

-The Oro Platform application is based on symfony standard application so web server cofiguration recomendation are the [same][4].
+The Oro Platform application is based on the Symfony standard application so web server configuration recomendations are the [same][4].

 ## Package Manager Configuration